JuliaLang/www.julialang.org/jsoc/gsoc/turing.md

 Turing's performance has been sporadically benchmarked against various other probabilistic programming languages (e.g. Turing, Stan, PyMC3, TensorFlow Prob), but a systemic approach to studying where Turing excels and where it falls short would be useful.
 A GSoC student would implement identical models in many PPLs and build tools to benchmark all PPLs against one another.

 **Recommended skills:** An interest in Julia and Turing, as well as experience or desire to learn about various other PPLs.
-Some experience with automated tasks useful, but not necessary at the outset.
+Some experience with automated tasks is useful, but not necessary at the outset.

-**Expected output:** A suite of auto-updating bechmarks that track Turing's performance on models implemented in various languages.
+**Expected output:** A suite of auto-updating benchmarks that track Turing's performance on models implemented in various languages.

 ## Nested sampling integration